 Shorts and skirts/pants shorter than three-quarters of the way down the thigh are neither allowed nor sleeveless shirts, vests, or see-through tops.
 Travelers who show up in cycle shorts, miniskirts or pants that are too tight or too tight across the thighs will also be turned away.

 Those who do not appear to be dressed suitably at the door should expect to be directed to a dressing room and given a sarong to wear before being admitted.
+Shoe removal is required at some palace entrances; otherwise, you are free to wear whatever you like.

 The Ticket and Other Administrative Matters